Live from Glastonbury (A BBC Recording): Release and promotion

 On September 8, 2025, Rodrigo announced the live album of her Glastonbury 2025 performance, titled Live from Glastonbury (A BBC Recording).
-On the same day, she released the double single "Friday I'm in Love" and "Just Like Heaven" with Robert Smith on digital platforms, with it also being announced that proceeds from both tracks were to be donated to charity organization Doctors Without Borders.
+On the same day, she released the double promotional single "Friday I'm in Love" and "Just Like Heaven" with Robert Smith on digital platforms, with it also being announced that proceeds from both tracks were to be donated to charity organization Doctors Without Borders.
 The single reached number-one on the UK Physical Singles Chart.